ollama/ollama-vscode/README.md

 http://127.0.0.1:11434
 ```

-You can configure the endpoint and optional request headers with VS Code
+Configure the endpoint and optional request headers in VS Code settings:
-settings:

 ```json
 {